rs75/NLP-Projects/README.md

-##TweetFinder
+# NLP Projects
+This repository contains nlp projecte created for the lecture information retireval and textmining at the university of stuttgart.
+## TweetFinder
-This file contains a Python implementatuon of the  TF-IDF algorithm to find related tweets to a given tweet.
+Python implementatuon of the  TF-IDF algorithm to find related tweets to a given tweet.

 #### Example